 - Ultrasound (US)

 In addition, dedicated housing is available for mice and rats undergoing longitudinal imaging studies.
-Ancillary facilities and resources of the SAIF are devoted to chemistry, radiochemistry, image analysis and animal tumor models, including assistance with animal handling.
+Ancillary facilities and resources of the SAIF are devoted to radiochemistry and image analysis.

 Drs.
 Jim Delikatny and Jerry Glickson serve as Faculty Co-Directors for the SAIF, and Dr. Stephen Pickup serves as Technical Director.

-The SAIF is organized into four Imaging Sub-Cores, each of which is overseen by a faculty director, as well as an animal holding unit.
+The SAIF is organized into four Imaging Sub-Cores and an animal holding unit, each of which is overseen by a facility director.
 These include: